sigSandor/sigSandor.github.io/index.md

 # Focusing on writing easy-to-read quality documentation
 {: .fs-9 }

+Welcome to my website and cybersecurity blog.
+It is a valuable resource that provides insight into cybersecurity terms and knowledge, write ups (coming 2024), and much more.
+This website can be an awesome tool for reference, searching, and quick access to other resources.
+While I have pride in my skills to write, I included many cheatsheets and external links for those who prefer a more refined experience.
+Please enjoy. -Alex

 {: .warning }
  Please allow up to *2-3 weeks for changes to apply on Github.